Leeds tackling poverty framework

 • Consider using metaphors, facts and research when discussing poverty

 Research shows that using metaphors, relevant statistics and research in discussions can aid understanding and help reduce shame because it makes the discussion very factual.
 Some examples are ‘In the grip of poverty’, ‘Keeping your head above water’.
 Consider discussing how the economy locks people into poverty being on benefits, in low paid jobs, rising rental prices, the increasing cost of living, the way our economy works can trap people in a daily struggle to make ends meet.
-You can see up to date research and facts which you could incorporate into conversations on page …..

-• Words and phrases we can use
+• Words and phrases we can use:

-• “How does living with a low income impact you/your family?”
+- “How does living with a low income impact you/your family?”

-• “How do you manage your money?”
+- “How do you manage your money?”

-• “Can I talk to you about your finances?”
+- “Can I talk to you about your finances?”

-• “How do you manage/cope on the income you’ve got?”
+- “How do you manage/cope on the income you’ve got?”

-• “Where do you normally go for financial support?
+- “Where do you normally go for financial support?
 Can I support you with accessing different services?”

-• “Do you think you’re getting all the money you should/are entitled to?”
+- “Do you think you’re getting all the money you should/are entitled to?”

-• “How are you coping with the change to universal credit?
+- “How are you coping with the change to universal credit?
 A lot of people are finding this difficult”

-• “Have you ever had a welfare rights assessment?”
+- “Have you ever had a welfare rights assessment?”

-• “Do you do a weekly/monthly budget planner?”
+- “Do you do a weekly/monthly budget planner?”

 b.)
-Community Practice: drawing on community support to reduce poverty
+Community practice: drawing on community support to reduce poverty

 Knowledge and understanding of the local community they serve is vital for practitioners as drawing on community support enables families to form local connections.
 They are also far better placed to understand their communities and where they can get support.
 Just as important are those informal networks and trusted friends who they can turn to, many people who use support services will themselves go on to shape services and help others.
 The lived-in experience and ‘walking in someone else’s shoes’ perspective can often help practitioners to better support families.
 We know from research and listening to families that what they value is someone who has time for them and a listening ear.
 It’s the simple things that matter

 Strengths and asset-based approaches ensure the focus is on what individuals and communities can bring to the table and how we can work together to find solutions.
 We don’t always have to have the answer and be the “expert”.
 These approaches are fundamental when supporting families in poverty as they draw on community values and strengths.
 As a Child Friendly City the core values of Leeds is to strengthen families and strengthen communities.
 In Leeds local communities have shown great resilience and strength in challenging times and pulled together.
-Some examples of this are uniform exchange programmes set up to ensure children in need have uniforms to go to school, or businesses offering free school meals to children in school holidays.
+Some examples of this are volunteer led school uniform exchanges set up to ensure children in need have uniforms to go to school, or businesses offering free school meals to children in school holidays.

 “No society has the money to buy, at market prices, what it takes to raise children, make a neighbourhood safe, care for the elderly, make democracy work or address systemic injustices…..
 The only way the world is going to address social problems is by enlisting the very people who are now classified as ‘clients’ and ‘consumers’ and converting them into co-workers, partners and rebuilders of the core economy”